DvdJ002/battle-sim-sandbox/README.md

 Waves of a large enemy accompanied with two normal versions of the same enemy type

 **Wave Structure:**
-1. Large shooter with 3 normal placed in front of it
+1. Large shooter with 3 normal shooters placed in front of it
-2. Large slasher with 2 normal placed far on the sides
+2. Large slasher with 2 normal slashers placed far on the sides
-3. Large kamikaze with 2 normal placed close on the sides
+3. Large kamikaze with 2 normal kamikazes placed close on the sides

----

 ## Level 2 - War on two fronts